michaelyatco/choredoor/ChoreDoor2.md

     >Hint - Make sure to wrap your link in quotation marks:    `<img src="image-location.jpg" />`.
 You can add the `id` attribute inside the `<img>` tag - just make sure your `id` is also wrapped in quotation marks.

-2. [ ] Navigate to the **style.css** starting code and create an `id` selector for the `door1`.
-Add one attribute so that a cursor becomes a pointer whenever you scroll over the image.
+2. [ ] Being a good programmer means doing your best to stay DRY("Don't repeat yourself").
+Looking at the **style.css** code, it would be repetitive to create `id` selectors for `door2` and `door3` just to give them the same `cursor` property.
+In the HTML, assign each image a new class of `doorFrame`.
+Then, in the CSS transfer the `cursor` property from `#door1` to this new class.
+Delete the now-empty `#door1` selector afterwards.

-    >Hint - An ID attribute is constructed with:
+    >Hint - A class attribute is constructed with:
-`#id { property: value;}`
+`.class { property: value;}`
-`cursor: pointer;`

-3. [ ] Now we have a pointer that hover overs our closed door image, but it's the JavaScript that brings our image to life!
-Between the `<script>``</script>` create a global variable called `doorImage1` that accepts `door1` as its value.
+3. [ ] Now we have three doors and a pointer that hovers them, but only our first door opens.
+Let's put JavaScript to work to open those other two doors!
+Create two new global variables called `doorImage2` and `doorImage3` that accept `door2` and `door3` as their respective values.

     >Hint - Use the DOM method: `document.getElementById('id')`

-4. [ ] Give `doorImage1` an `onclick` event using arrow function syntax.
-The function will be empty for now.
+4. [ ] Under our `doorImage1.onclick` event, give `doorImage2` and `doorImage3` their own `onclick` event using arrow function syntax.
+These functions will be empty for now.

     >Hint - `object.onclick = () => {myScript};`

-5. [ ] Finally, let's have our closed door image change when we click it so that we see an open door with the ChoreBot ready to greet us!
-Find the ChoreBot image in the **images** folder and assign that path to a global variable called `botDoor`.
-Then within our arrow function, change the `src` of `doorImage1` to the value of `botDoor`.
+5. [ ] Let's be careful **NOT** we copy and paste the logic from `doorImage1.onclick`, or else we'll have three ChoreBots!
+Instead, inside the **images** folder, find the path for the beach image and assign that path to a global variable called `beachDoor`.
+Then do the same for the space image and assing that path to another global variable called `spaceDoor`.

     >Hint - Global variables are declared outside of     	functions.

+6. [ ] Now within the arrow functions of `doorImage2` and `doorImage3`, write the logic so that `doorImage2` will change to the beach image and `doorImage3` will change to the space image.

     >Hint - An object's `src` value can be assigned a new 	value with:
    `obj.src = 'new image path'`

-6. [ ] Click on the door and watch as the closed door image changes to the ChoreBot ready to greet us with housework!
+7. [ ] Click on each door and watch how each closed door opens to something different and exciting: a ChoreBot, a beach, and outer space!

 ```
 Solution Code - HTML